Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 It’s less common than you might think.
 According to a comprehensive study on medical malpractice claims by the U.S. Department of Justice, approximately 93% of medical malpractice cases are resolved out of court through a settlement.
 However, our firm prepares every single case as if it is going to trial.
 This meticulous preparation is what puts us in the strongest possible position to negotiate a fair settlement and shows the defense that we are ready to go to court if they are not willing to be reasonable.

 This is a very common defense.
 We prove malpractice by using world-class, independent medical experts who will conduct a thorough review of every detail of your medical records.
 For example, they will analyze the fetal heart monitoring strips second-by-second to see if there were clear signs of distress that the medical team missed or ignored.
 They can determine if a delayed C-section was medically unjustifiable or if a specific maneuver during a difficult delivery violated the standard of care.
-It is this expert analysis that turns a so-called “complication” into clear evidence of negligence.
+It is this expert analysis that turns a so-called “complication” into clear evidence of negligence and demonstrates that your child suffered harm as a result.

 A lawsuit can and often should be filed against any and all medical professionals whose negligence contributed to the injury.
 This frequently includes labor and delivery nurses.
 Nurses are responsible for a significant portion of fetal monitoring, and a failure to recognize signs of distress and properly notify the physician is a major source of preventable birth injuries.
 The hospital itself can also be held liable for things like understaffing, inadequate training, or faulty equipment.
 We work to hold every responsible party accountable.